equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	Observe that when you refer to the keys later in the config file they must be enclosed in '<' and '>'.
 Furthermore, a key-value pair must be defined in the config file before it can be used.
-The final key define above KEY, will be replaced with VALUE1 VALUE2 VALUE3 VALUE4 - i.e. the extra spaces will be discarded.
+The last key defined above (KEY) will be replaced with VALUE1 VALUE2 VALUE3 VALUE4 - i.e. the extra spaces will be discarded.